 What most concerns me is the absence of analysis and discussion that preceded both EPA’s decision to stop enforcing environmental rules and New York City’s cutback of recycling.
 Those decisions may not have the short-term impact of the CDC’s, FDA’s and HHS’s incompetence in responding to the Coronavirus, but the cause is similar.
 The science of environmental quality and virus transmission took a back seat to political and economic considerations.
-Decision making reflects priorities and values.
+Decision-making reflects priorities and values.
 Some information is considered more important than other information.
 In the case of New York City’s recycling program, the volume of recycled waste per household is lower than mixed waste and so the cost of collecting recycled waste is higher.
 Less waste is collected at each stop, but the cost of the equipment and labor is the same.
 Collecting material for recycling is more expensive than collecting regular garbage.
 Added to that is the increased volume of household waste during the pandemic and the answer to City Hall was obvious: food recycling must be sacrificed.
 On the other hand, as noted earlier, the city might have tried to make use of private waste carters to help out.
 These private companies need business.
 The federal government seems to be throwing money at some small businesses these days.
 Perhaps mutual self-interest could have generated a deal.
 Instead, I saw a sign in my building’s basement ending food waste recycling in early May and resuming it in June of 2021.

 The pandemic should be teaching us all about the dangers of ignoring science and the risks posed by our interconnected, high tech, global economy.
 We are more than willing to make use of the benefits of that economy but are unwilling to take the steps needed to protect ourselves and our planet from its inevitable byproducts.
 We may not understand how it works, but we don’t question the science of the iPhone.
 There are no smart phone deniers.
-But the science of climate change, pollution and disease seems unpleasant and therefore considered by some to be subject to “belief”: “Do you believe in climate change?”.
-“Do you believe that COVID-19 is any worse than the flu?”
-What’s next do you believe in gravity?
-Questions of scientific fact become issues of values and belief.
-The lesson of this pandemic is that we need to include scientific fact, models, theory and analysis into routine private management and public policy decision making.
+But the science of climate change, pollution and disease seems unpleasant and therefore considered by some to be subject to “belief:” “Do you believe in climate change?
+Do you believe that COVID-19 is any worse than the flu?”
+What’s next- do you believe in gravity?
+Questions of scientific facts become issues of values and beliefs.
+The lesson of this pandemic is that we need to include scientific fact, models, theory and analysis into routine private management and public policy decision-making.